EUGENE M. MCCARTHY, PHD GENETICS

 Zirkle (1935, p.
 34) says this cross “was cited as an authentic instance of hybridization for well over two hundred years.”
 He also notes that many of the descriptions “seem to be independent eyewitness accounts from several different countries, and no one ever seems to have doubted the creature’s existence.”
 This last statement, however, is not entirely accurate; many people, for example Buffon (1749-1804, vol. 14, p.
-398), did express doubts, which is not surprising, given that cattle are artiodactyls (“even-toed ungulates”) horses and asses are perisodactyls (“solid-hoofed ungulates”), that is, they belong to two separate mammalian orders, that is, on the basis of their scientific classifications a horse and a cow are as distantly related as a pig and a chimpanzee.
+398), did express doubts, which is not surprising, given that cattle are artiodactyls (“even-toed ungulates”) while horses and asses are perissodactyls (“solid-hoofed ungulates”), that is, they belong to two separate mammalian orders.
+In other words, on the basis of their scientific classifications, a horse and a cow are as distantly related as a pig and a chimpanzee.